 If you think you’ve experienced changes from it, that’s good, but experts won’t be convinced that easily.
 Everybody responds uniquely to food.
 Therefore if you feel celery juice gives you more energy, reduces bloating, or clears up your acne, then that’s amazing!
 I still think that the placebo effect could play a major role in this, but if it helps to treat some of your problems, then it’s not a bad thing either.

 Doctors explain that there are no harmful side effects to drinking celery juice, and it may provide some health benefits.
-However, if you experience any discomfort drinking it, then stop it!
+However, if you experience any discomfort while drinking it, then stop it!
 Don’t continue because your friend Suzy is doing it on Instagram.
 Eat what works best for you and what you love most…

 All in all, there’s no reason to stress about downing celery juice every morning on an empty stomach or spending money on a juicer.
 If you’d like to get healthier, then stick to eating a diet full of fruits and vegetables.
 You won’t fix things by drinking celery.
 Call me old-fashioned, but achieving better health means sticking to simple, common-sense principles and less to social media trends.